elvus/apiprinter/README.md

 # Api Printer JasperSoft with Spring Boot
 A simple api to send jasperreports to the printer
 ## How to Use
-Rename the config.properties.expample to config.properties.
+Rename the config.properties.example to config.properties.

 Rename the conexion.java.example to conexion.java and make your connection.